DVD Hans Tammen + John Jannone live at IssueProjectRoom

 Acheulian Handaxe aha0600.
 Recorded live 2006 at Issue Project Room, New York.
 Released 2006.
 DVD running time 41 minutes.
 NTSC 4:3, All Regions.
 5.1 Surround Sound & Stereo.
 Dual-Angle Video DVD.

-Buy DVD from this website here.
+Buy DVD from our webstore here.

 In this collaborative video and music work, the sounds of Hans Tammen’s Endangered Guitar are distributed through Issue Project Room’s multichannel sound system, and John Jannones live camera and still image mix is projected above the musician.